flatcar/Flatcar/governance.md

 - Actively engage with important project discussions, reviews, and proposals.

 Maintainer nominations are based on the judgment of the existing maintainers.
-Periodically, the existing maintainers curate a list of contributors that have shown regular activity on the project over the prior months.
+Periodically, the existing maintainers curate a list of Contributors that have shown regular activity on the project over the prior months.
 The nominating maintainer will create a PR to update the Maintainers List.
 It is recommended to describe the reasons for the nomination and the contribution of the nominee in the PR.
 Upon consensus of incumbent maintainers, the PR will be approved and the new maintainer becomes active.